-What is Computer Assisted Coding (CAC)?
+M-Scribe's state-of-the-art Computer Assisted Coding workflow:

 Automatically generates medical codes directly from clinical documentation.